GramThanos/WakeOnLAN/README.md

 # WakeOnLAN
 A simple C program that sends a magic packet

 You can use this program to wake up a PC over the network.
-It sends the so called magic packet to the network card of the target PC, instructing it to open the PC. [[Download]](https://github.com/GramThanos/WakeOnLAN/releases)
+It sends the so-called magic packet to the network card of the target PC, instructing it to open the PC. [[Download]](https://github.com/GramThanos/WakeOnLAN/releases)

 ___